 If you are using Packet mode, you can specify the size of the data "packet" that is sent to the host.
-Scan the Packet Length bar code, then the packet size (from 20 - 256) from the Programming Chart, beginning on page 233 of this manual, then Save.
+Scan the Packet Length bar code, then the packet size (from 20 - 256) from the Programming Chart, then Save.
 Default = 40.